AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - Items in square brackets are optional. e.g., `-fn FIRST_NAME -ln LAST_NAME [-t TAG]` can be used as `-fn Javier -ln Tan -t/waiter` or as `-fn Javier -ln Tan`.
 - Items with `…` after them can be used multiple times, including zero times. e.g., `[-t TAG]…` can be used as `-t cook -t waiter -t dishwasher`, etc.
 - Parameters can be in any order. e.g., if the command specifies `-fn FIRST_NAME -ln LAST_NAME`, `-ln LAST_NAME -fn FIRST_NAME` is also acceptable.
-- Extraneous parameters for commands that do not take in parameters (such as help, list, exit, and clear) will be ignored. e.g., if the command specifies `help 123`, it will be interpreted as `help`.
+- Extraneous parameters for commands that do not take in parameters (such as help, exit, and clear) will be ignored. e.g., if the command specifies `help 123`, it will be interpreted as `help`.
 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines, as space characters surrounding line-breaks may be omitted when copied over to the application.
+- There should be spaces between the flags and the parameters. e.g., `add -fn Javier -ln Tan` is correct, while `add -fn Javier-ln Tan` is incorrect.
+However, extra spaces are allowed. e.g., `add    -fn    Javier    -ln    Tan` is also correct.

 ### Adding a person `add`